zhreshold/mxnet-ssd/README.md

 ```
 python object_detection.py ./flags/demo_data/video/demo.mp4 --epoch=4
 ```
 The above command will create another file named as `demo_output.mp4` present in same folder as input.
-You can test the output run on all the 25 flags in this [youtube video](https://www.youtube.com/watch?v=QC3GULk9ngU).
+You can test the output run on all the 25 flag cards in this [youtube video](https://www.youtube.com/watch?v=QC3GULk9ngU).
 I encourage you to go through [other options](https://github.com/Prasad9/mxnet-ssd/blob/Flag25/object_detection.py#L37) present in the command.

 * ### Still Images
 Place all the images which you wish to run the network upon in a common folder containing no other files.
 Then run the following command: